 Removing you for a time from the situation causing the problem can often help.
 This would apply to psychological injuries, such as stress, as well as physical injuries.
 If your usual work involves aspects of hard physical labour such as heavy lifting, carrying, climbing or standing for long periods, your employer is duty bound to accommodate you (where possible) in returning to work on lighter duties whilst you complete your recovery.
 It could be that you usually work in a heavy lifting capacity but that a back injury will prevent you from doing that for sometime.
 Therefore, if your employer can accommodate you within an office for a few weeks on lighter duties, you can return to work and continue to earn your usual salary.

-It is your right to seek compensation for your pain and discomfort, and also to recover losses (such as lost income) should you be out of pocket.
-Your employer cannot sack you for doing so.
-If you find that an employer makes your life difficult after you pursue a claim, you could have grounds for legal action against them, possibly even constructive dismissal.
-In such circumstances, you should seek advice from a solicitor or your local citizens advice bureau.
+It is your right to seek work injury compensation for your pain and discomfort, and also to recover losses (such as lost income) should you be out of pocket.

 You can make a personal injury claim if you suffer an injury or illness at work that is a result of your employer’s negligence.
 They have a legal responsibility to ensure a safe and secure working environment for staff and prevent foreseeable injuries, both physical and psychological.